c4-project/c4t/cmd/c4t-lift/README.md

 # NAME

-c4t-lift - runs the lifter phase of an ACT test
+c4t-lift - runs the lifter phase of a C4 test

 # SYNOPSIS